semuconsulting/PyGPSClient/README.md

 To use the optional dynamic web-based mapview facility, you need to request and install a [MapQuest API key](https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register).
 The free edition of this API allows for up to 15,000 transactions/month (roughly 500/day) on a non-commercial basis.
-For this reason, the map refresh rate is intentionally limited to 1/minute to avoid exceeding the free transaction limit under normal use. **NB:** this facility is *not* intended to be used for real time navigational purposes.
+For this reason, the map refresh rate is intentionally limited to 1/minute* to avoid exceeding the free transaction limit under normal use. **NB:** this facility is *not* intended to be used for real time navigational purposes.

 Once you have received the API key (a 32-character alphanumeric string), copy it to a file named `mqapikey` (lower case, no extension) and place this file in the user's home directory.

+** The web map refresh rate can be amended if required by changing the MAP_UPDATE_INTERVAL constant in * `globals.py`.

 ### <a name="userdefined">User Defined Presets</a>

-The UBX Configuration Dialog includes the facility to send user-defined preset UBX configuration messages.
+The UBX Configuration Dialog includes the facility to send user-defined UBX configuration messages or message sequences to the receiver.
 These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to a file named `ubxpresets` (lower case, no extension), and then placing this file in the user's home directory.
 The message definition comprises a free-format text description (*avoid embedded commas*) followed by one or more [pyubx2 UBXMessage constructors](https://pypi.org/project/pyubx2/), i.e.
 1. ubx_class as a string e.g. `CFG` (must be a valid class from pyubx2.UBX_CONFIG_CATEGORIES)
 2. ubx_id as a string e.g. `CFG-MSG` (must be a valid id from pyubx2.UBX_CONFIG_MESSAGES)
-3. payload as a hexadecimal string e.g. `f004010100010100`
+3. payload as a hexadecimal string e.g. `f004010100010100` (leave blank for null payloads e.g. most POLL messages)
 4. mode as an integer (`1` = SET, `2` = POLL)

 Multiple commands can be concatenated on a single line.
-An illustrative example is given below:
+Illustrative examples are shown below:

 ```
 CFG-MSG Enable RMC message, CFG, CFG-MSG, f004010100010100, 1